What is Crohn's disease?

 Doctors don't know what causes Crohn's disease.
 You may get it when the body's immune system has an abnormal response to normal bacteria in your intestine.
 Other kinds of bacteria and viruses may also play a role in causing the disease.

 Crohn's disease can run in families.
 Your chances of getting it are higher if a close family member has it.
-People of Eastern European (Ashkenazi) Jewish family background may have a higher chance of getting Crohn's disease.
+People of Eastern European (Ashkenazi) Jewish background may have a higher chance of getting Crohn's disease.
 Smoking also puts you at a higher risk for the disease.

 What are the symptoms?